screetsec/TheFatRat/README.md

 # Autorun Backdoor

-- Autorun work if the victim disabled uac ( user acces control ) or low uac ( WINDOWS )
+- Autorun work if the victim disabled uac ( user access control ) or low uac ( WINDOWS )
 - What is uac ? you can visit ( http://www.digitalcitizen.life/uac-why-you-should-never-turn-it-off )
 - I have also created 3 AutoRun files
 - Simply copy these files to a CD or USB